 As an Operator we aim to involve our partners on a close working basis.
 Our primary objective is the safe and reliable operation of our shared assets to deliver value.

-Dana recognizes the importance of managing supply chain activities to enhance safe efficient operations and deliver business critical projects.
+Dana recognises the importance of managing supply chain activities to enhance safe efficient operations and deliver business critical projects.
 We have adopted a partnership model working with suppliers in long-term relationships that creates mutual advantage.

-The company is an active member of Oil and Gas UK (now OEUK), taking part in senior and working-level committees and meetings, responding to industry consultations and providing feedback and support as a responsible operator.
-We are also members of the East of England Energy Group (EEEGR) and the Netherlands Oil and Gas Exploration and Production Association (NOGEPA).
+The company is an active member of Offshore Energies UK (OEUK), taking part in senior and working-level committees and meetings, responding to industry consultations and providing feedback and support as a

 Signed on behalf of the Board: